evapalatou/dream-life-fitness/README.md

 # Dream Life Fitness

+Dream Life Fitness is a site that hopes to help keep people motivated to meet up for runs on a regular basis.
+The site will be targeted toward individuals or group of people who are looking for a way to socialise and keep themselves fit.
+Love Running will be useful for runners to see exactly when and where they should be to join the running club.

 ![Dream Life Mockup](documentation/mockup.png)

+## Introduction

+## Features

+## Testing

+## Deployment

+## Future Improvements

+## Credits

+## Acknowledgements

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: